-- A. For rules governing this event other than those listed in this rule, see Rule SC-265.A.-B., SC-265.D.-G. and SC-265.I.-K. - Exhibitors cannot have shown down the fence 3 actual runs in any judged classes or events with the exception of horse sales.
-Being entered in a class which includes the fence work will be counted as going down the fence regardless if the rider boxed the cow and pulled up before the run was completed.
+- A. For rules governing this event other than those listed in this rule, see Rule SC-265.A.-B., SC-265.D.-G. and SC-265.I.-K. - Riders cannot have earned more than \$750 in fence work classes at any judged classes or events.
+A rider will be ineligible upon reaching the earnings threshold in any combination of officially published NRCHA earnings and/or earnings from any other association.
 The responsibility for eligibility lies with the exhibitor.
-If an individual feels a exhibitor is not eligible for a class, the burden of proof lies with the person who protests. - 2.
-After Amateur exhibitors reach the age of 50, they may fall back into the Limited Amateur class.
+If an individual feels a exhibitor is not eligible for a class, the burden of proof lies with the person who protests. - After Amateur exhibitors reach the age of 50, they may fall back into the Limited Amateur class.
 However, they may not go down the fence again in any judged classes or events with the exception of horse sales and remain in the Limited Amateur class.
-Exhibitors may fall back to the Limited Amateur class only one time.

-- 3. At the discretion of show management, a mechanical cow or flag may be used in place of a cow for the cow work portion of the class.
-If used, the time allotted should be changed to 75 seconds.

-- B. LIMITED WORKING COW HORSE.
+Exhibitors may fall back to the Limited Amateur class only one time. - At the discretion of show management, a mechanical cow or flag may be used in place of a cow for the cow work portion of the class.
+If used, the time allotted should be changed to 75 seconds. - B. LIMITED WORKING COW HORSE.
 Limited Working Cow Horse consists of a Working Cow Horse Reined Work Pattern and single cow work on the end of the arena.
 Each contestant upon receiving a cow in the arena, shall hold that cow on the prescribed end of the arena for 50 seconds, demonstrating the ability of the horse and exhibitor to control the cow.
 Time shall begin when the gate closes behind the cow after being let into the arena.
 The announcer or judge will signal the completion of the 50 seconds with a whistle or horn.
-There shall be no schooling between the completion of the rein work and the cow work, or between cows if a new cow is awarded.

-- C. SCORING.
+There shall be no schooling between the completion of the rein work and the cow work, or between cows if a new cow is awarded. - C. SCORING.
 Scoring will be on the basis of 60-80, with 70 denoting an average performance.
 The same basis of scoring shall apply to both the reined work and the boxing work.
 In the event of a tie, the exhibitor with the highest cow work will be declared the winner.
 The judge may blow the whistle at any time to terminate the work.
 A score of zero will be given if the work is not complete at that time.
 Each work will be limited to 50 seconds.
 It is legal to hold the reins and romal in one hand (rein hand) while boxing the cow.

-- D. CREDITS

-- 1. Maintaining control of the cow at all times

-- 2. Maintaining proper position

-- 3. Degree of difficulty

-- 4. Eye appeal

-- 5. Time worked

-- E. Penalties should be assessed per ocurrence, as follows for the limited cow horse work:

-- 1. 1 point penalties:

-- A- Loss of working advantage

-- P- Working out of position

-- W- Excessive whipping, spurring, or hollering

-- 2. 3 point penalties:

-- C- Loss of control and animal leaves the end of arena

-- 3. 5 point penalties:

-- B- Spurring or hitting in front of cinch at any time

-- C- Blatant disobedience defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate

-- 4. -0- score:

-- A- Turn tail

-- B- Using 2 hands on the reins when using a bridle or two rein

-- C- Fingers between the reins, except when using a two rein

-- D- Balking

-- E- Out of control

-- F- Blood.
-Disqualification for abuse is at the discretion of the judge.
-A horse that has a cut, abrasion or injury showing clear evidence of fresh blood on (including but not limited to) the mouth, nose, chin, shoulder, barrel, flank or hip area shall be inspected by the judge for consideration of how the injury occurred and may be considered abuse.
-A judge's decision is not protestable.

-- G- Illegal equipment

-- H- Leaving the work area before the pattern or work is complete